RakshaSonawane/RakshaSonawane/README.md

 ## 👩‍💻 About Me

-- 🎓 Final year B.E. student at **MET’s Bhujbal Knowledge City, Nashik**
+- 🎓 Final year B.E. student at **MET’s Institute of Engineering, Nashik**
 - 💡 Passionate about building websites and solving real-world problems with data
 - 🌐 Skilled in **HTML, CSS, JavaScript, PHP, MySQL, Python**
 - 🔍 Exploring **Data Analytics**, **Machine Learning**, and **NLP**